 On the other hand, in Black and Gray, apart from expanding the range of blacks using thinners, white ink is always used to highlight details and add volume.
 While in Blackwork, black is prioritized, and white is generally not applied.
 However, you should know that this last point is not a law, as there are artists who do incorporate it to a certain extent.

 So, should one specialize in Blackwork style ?

 Blackwork is indeed a wide, flexible, and permissive style.
 We could say that it's ideal for artists who desire to specialize in a style that doesn't confine them too narrowly.

 However, this freedom also has its drawbacks...

-In a way, it can be a double-edged sword, as, among the many possibilities and versatility, an effective communication with clients, while establishing a strong dialogue to understand and fulfil their expectations becomes crucial.
+In a way, it can be a double-edged sword, as, among the many possibilities and versatility, effective communication with clients, while establishing a strong dialogue to understand and fulfill their expectations becomes crucial.
 Let alone how it can get in between your decisions on how you want your art to be.